 Encourage creativity.
-Creative input should be encouraged from every team member on every project.
+Creative input should be encouraged by every team member on every project.
 Negative comments such as, ”what a dumb idea” should be discouraged, and a supportive environment that is open to new ideas should be cultivated.
-Brainstorming should be seen as a time to throw ideas out without placing judgement.
+Brainstorming should be seen as a time to throw ideas out without placing judgment.
 The best ideas can be culled out later.

 Gender Diversity.
 This might seem like a strange tip for creating a great team, but women’s social skills tend to be a little stronger than men’s.
 Including women is one way of prioritizing social skills, which have a direct impact on team performance.
 Studies have shown that companies with female board members have better share price performance than those with boards with only male members.

 Trust-Building Exercises.
 One way to enhance team spirit is to set aside time for trust-building exercises.
 If trust and support are seen as an important part of company culture, they are more likely to grow.
 And teams that appear more trustworthy have been shown to perform better than those where trust is lacking.
 Trust is a reciprocal feeling and one bad apple can spoil the bunch.

 Define Roles.
 The recent Occupy Wall Street political movement was seen as unsuccessful because no real leaders emerged.
 A key idea behind the movement when it was first formed was that no one would lead and everyone would all work on the same level.
 While this democratic approach was laudable, it created confusion and zero teamwork, since there was no leader.
 Effective teams require clearly-defined roles so everyone knows what he or she is responsible for.
 This creates better team cohesion and productivity.